Bazel 0.24.0 has arrived with an exciting mix of new features, important bug fixes, and updated documentation.

 - The

-.
+//tools/cmd_line_differscript has been renamed to//tools/aquery_differ.
 The script can now compare, in addition to command lines, inputs of actions given two aquery results. - aquery can now query against the current state of Skyframe with

-. - When using the flag
+--skyframe_state. - When using the flag

-.
+--incompatible_list_based_execution_strategy_selection, Bazel now uses remote execution by default if you specify--remote_executor.
 Otherwise, it falls back to either persistent workers, sandboxed local execution, or and at last unsandboxed local execution, assuming the action/platform support those.
-The flags--spawn_strategy
+The flags--spawn_strategyand--strategycontinue to work as before; this only sets new defaults for the case where you don't specify these flags.

 Community Updates